If You Love Passport Stamps, Europe Has Some Bad News for You

 European Commission’s Department for Migration and Home Affairs

-The new program is slated to roll out November 10 with the new automated Entry/Exit System (EES), which will register non-EU travelers digitally.
+The program has faced repeated delays: Originally slated to launch in 2022, then November 10, 2024, it was pushed back alongside the new automated Entry/Exit System, which will register non-EU travelers digitally.
 Under EES protocol, and after the implementation of the new system, travelers’ faces and fingerprints will be scanned when they enter Europe for the first time.
-The software will then take the travelers’ biometric data, which will be used to cross-reference their passport information (including name, ID number, date of birth, and issue and expiration date) and verify their arrival and exit.
-Once that information is taken from travelers, only a facial scan will be required for future visits.
+The software will then take the travelers’ biometric data, which will be used to cross-reference their passport information (including name, ID number, date of birth, and issue and expiration dates) and verify their arrival and exit.
+Once that information is collected, only a facial scan will be required for future visits.

 Confirming travelers’ identities and their comings and goings digitally removes the need to physically stamp passports.
 “EES will replace the current system of manual stamping of passports, which is time-consuming, does not provide reliable data on border crossings, and does not allow a systematic detection of overstayers,” the European Commission’s Department for Migration and Home Affairs said in a statement.

-Which European countries will no longer be stamping passports?
+Which European countries will no longer stamp passports?

 The new digital EES is being adopted by the 29 countries in the European Schengen Area.
 They are: